Login

 If no events have been sent, the tab will be empty.

-Click the event to see what parameters it has sent.
+Click the event to see its parameters.

 This information will allow you to monitor the workflow in progress.